jonnonz1/nz-statute-book/acts/public/2020/infrastructure-funding-and-financing-act-2020.md

 ### 87 Outline of this Part
 (1) This Part provides for matters relating to the operations of an SPV and the financing of the construction of eligible infrastructure.
 (2) Subpart 1 imposes ongoing duties on the responsible SPV.
-(3) Subpart 2 provides for the disposal of excess levy at the end of a levy period and the use of previous development contributions and financial contributions.
+(3) Subpart 2 provides for the disposal of excess levy at the end of a levy period and the use of previous development contributions and environmental contributions.
 (4) Subpart 3 gives statutory powers to an SPV that is responsible for the construction of eligible infrastructure.
 (5) Subpart 4 provides for account-keeping and reporting by an SPV and other financial matters.